 One concern some have about visiting Rio is safety.
 To really live like a local in Rio it's best to blend in.
 Even Brazilians would advise you not to flash expensive jewellery, watches or phones; you're better off dressing down, particularly in crowded areas, as this helps avoid being a target for petty crime.

-As for when to go, Rio de Janeiro has a tropical climate with high temperatures year round.
+As for when to go, Rio de Janeiro has a tropical climate with high temperatures year-round.
 June, July and August are fabulous months to visit, although if you're after hotter temperatures, high heat and humidity, and warmer seas, then the winter months are for you.

-Live like a local in Rio: three neighbourhoods you need to know
+Three neighbourhoods you need to know

 High class haven: Urca